gvwilson/tidynomicon/README.md

 ### Tidying Data

-Look at the CSV file `infant_hiv/raw/infant-hiv.csv` (which are taken from the Excel spreadsheet located in the same directory).
+Look at the CSV file `infant_hiv/raw/infant_hiv.csv` (which are taken from the Excel spreadsheet located in the same directory).
-Write an R script that tidies this data and store the results in `infant_hiv/tidy/infant-hiv.csv`.
+Write an R script that tidies this data and store the results in `infant_hiv/tidy/infant_hiv.csv`.
 Compare your result to the file used in previous exercises.

+### Using RStudio

+Use RStudio's data importer to read `infant_hiv/raw/infant_hiv.csv`.
+Using both it and the interactive debugger, rebuild your previous import script from scratch.

 ### Making Reusable Code